Beach History

 In the photo below, one of the three sets of railroad tracks which had been part of Lakeside Avenue since the mid 1880’s had been removed as far as the Cavalary HQ building and was in the process of being removed entirely.

-It was during the 1949-1951 administration of Laconia Mayor Thomas J. McIntyre (a Democrat, he was later elected Senator, and served NH from November 7, 1962 – January 3, 1979) that the beach was created.
-Starting in 1950, and continuing off and on until the early 60’s, truckload after truckload of sand – some dredged from the Lake (the Army Corps of Engineers was dredging the Weirs Channel to deepen it at the time), and some from the nearby town of Gilford – was brought in to build the beach.
+Next, starting in 1950, and continuing for several years, truckload after truckload of sand – some dredged from the Lake (the Army Corps of Engineers** was dredging the Weirs Channel to deepen it at the time), and some from the nearby town of Gilford – was brought in to build the beach.
 Click here for a 1950 photo of the Weirs Channel dredge.

 The Jetties